nexus-pesu/NexCode/find-the-one-for-me/README.md

 6
 ```

 ## Solution

 **Time Complexity:** $O(t)$

 **Space Complexity:** $O(1)$

+The simple multiplication approach does not work because creating a string of $1$s based on the values of $k$ and $l$ will end up taking up too much memory.
+Also, multiplication is very slow for large numbers.

 To solve this problem, we need to take care of a few cases.
 Problems with a lot of edge case handling is usually discouraged in competitive programming, but they do exist.
 This problem is good for practice on the same, we think.